MustardOS/mustardos.github.io/help/upgrade.md

 Starting with muOS Banana you can store saves, configs, artwork, bios and more on SD2.

 To faciliate this migration we have prepared the following script which can be installed using the Archive Manager in muOS Baked Beans.

+{: .warning}
+> While we do our best to ensure this script works correctly, **please backup** any data you do not want to lose!
+> Use of this script is at your own risk!
+> The Migrate Script **Does not** remove any data from SD1

 ### Download
 [Migrate_Script_Installer.zip](https://github.com/antiKk/muOS-docs/raw/refs/heads/banana/help/assets/files/Migrate_Script_Installer.zip)